demisto/content/Packs/Core/Playbooks/playbook-Unsigned_and_unpopular_process_performed_an_injection_README.md

-Overview

-This playbook is designed to handle process injection alerts by analyzing preceding events, checking for agent prevention rules, and determining remediation actions.
-The playbook follows a logical flow to assess the risk, suggest improvements, and remediate potential threats.

-### This playbook handles the following alerts:
+This playbook addresses the following alerts:

 - Unsigned and unpopular process performed injection into a commonly abused process
 - Unsigned and unpopular process performed process hollowing injection
 - Unsigned and unpopular process performed queue APC injection
 - Unsigned and unpopular process performed injection into a sensitive process
 - Unsigned and unpopular process performed injection into svchost.exe

-### Logical Flow

-#### 1. Retrieve Alerts from Case
+Playbook Stages:

+Triage:

-- Retrieve all alerts associated with the case.
+- Retrieve all alerts associated with the case for initial analysis.

-#### 2. Check for Agent Prevention Rule
+Early Containment:

-- Check if an agent prevention rule was triggered during the alert.
+- Identify if an agent prevention rule was triggered.

-  ##### 2a.
-Block Mode
-  - If the agent rule was triggered and set to **block mode**, proceed directly to endpoint isolation.
+  - If triggered in **block mode**, proceed to endpoint isolation.

-  ##### 2b.
-Report Mode
-  - If the agent rule was triggered and set to **report mode**, display a message suggesting the customer change the rule to **prevent mode** for future alerts.
+  - If triggered in **report mode**, notify the customer to consider updating the rule to **prevent mode**.

-  ##### 2c.
-No Agent Rule Triggered
-  - If no agent prevention rule was triggered, continue to the following checks.
+  - If no rule was triggered, proceed with further checks.

-#### 3. Check for Commonly Triggered Alerts Before Injection
+Investigation:

-- Check if any commonly triggered alerts that typically precede process injection (as seen in previous cases) are present.
+- Check for commonly triggered alerts that often precede process injection:

-  ##### 3a.
-Common Alerts Found
-  - If such alerts are found, initiate remediation actions.
+  - If found, initiate remediation actions.

-  ##### 3b.
-No Common Alerts Found
-  - If no such alerts are found, continue to the next step.
+  - If not found, proceed with additional checks.

-#### 4. Analyze for MITRE Tactics TA0004 (Privilege Escalation) and TA0005 (Defense Evasion)
-- Check if there are any alerts or events that match the MITRE ATT&CK tactics for **Privilege Escalation (TA0004)** and **Defense Evasion (TA0005)**.
+- Analyze if any alerts align with MITRE ATT&CK tactics **TA0004 (Privilege Escalation)** and **TA0005 (Defense Evasion)**:

-  ##### 4a.
-Alerts Matching MITRE Tactics Found
-  - If alerts related to these tactics are found, initiate remediation actions.
+  - If matching tactics are found, initiate remediation actions.

-  ##### 4b.
-No MITRE Tactics Found
-  - If no relevant tactics are found, continue to the next step.

-#### 5. Check if Causality Process is Signed
+  - If not, proceed with further investigation.
-- Investigate if the causality (parent) process is signed with a legitimate certificate.
+- Determine if the causality (parent) process is signed:

-  ##### 5a.
-Process is Signed
-  - If the process is signed by a trusted authority, close the alert.
+  - If signed by a trusted authority, close the alert.

-  ##### 5b.
-Process is Not Signed
-  - If the process is not signed, escalate for manual approval to proceed with remediation actions.
+  - If unsigned, escalate for manual approval for remediation actions.

-## Remediation Actions
-When remediation is triggered:
+Containment:

+- For alerts validated as threats, execute the following actions:
-- **Terminate Malicious Processes**: Terminate the CGO.
+  - Terminate the causality process (CGO) if deemed malicious.
-- **Endpoint Isolation**: Isolate the endpoint in specific high-risk cases to prevent further compromise.
+  - Isolate the endpoint in high-risk scenarios to prevent further compromise.

+Requirements:

+For response actions, you need the following integrations:

+- Cortex Core - Investigation and Response.

 ## Dependencies